yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/ddl_create_table.md

 ---

 ## Synopsis
-The `CREATE TABLE` statement creates a new table in a database.
+The `CREATE TABLE` command creates a new table in a database.
 It defines the table name, column names and types, primary key, and table properties.

 ## Syntax